Name: Myisha Gatson

-Currently Binging on Netflix/Hulu/Amazon: The Crown
+Currently Binging on Netflix/Hulu/Amazon: This is Us, Stranger Things

 Let’s Get to It

 Why did you decide to earn an MBA?
 How did you decide Smith was the right place to earn your MBA?
 Let’s face it – a graduate degree is a signal to the market about your qualifications.
 Because all of my studies were focused on non-profit management and policy, I felt I had a disadvantage switching into the business world although my skill sets are applicable.
 There were also concepts I wanted to understand like financial markets, investments and business valuations that an MPA did not teach me.
 I knew that as a mother of two small kids, there was no way I could go into a full-time program and I was drawn to the variety of options available through the UMD program – nights, weekends, and in a variety of locations – so I took the big leap and applied.
 Smith was the only school I applied to.
 My prayer was that if this was the right move for me that God would open the door and he did!

 You already have one master’s degree.
 What did you earn it in?
 How will you use it with your MBA?
 My first graduate degree is a Masters in Public Administration in Health Policy and Administration.
 While there is some overlap, I think the degrees complement each other well in that I will have a balance between knowing policy, non-profit management and now business management.
 I am in the process of building a long-term care company so the mix of the two degrees is already working as I establish my business in the health care sector.